June 2025 Edition: Collective Healing & Resilience

 Sr Director of Social Impact

-All working moms and their kiddos were invited to join us for an evening of fun and friendship!
-These events are an opportunity to grow the Moms Work community as well as strengthen the connections that are made in the support group.
-Our next playdate will be planned for this summer!
+Any and all working moms from the community and their kiddos were invited to join us for an evening of fun, friendship, and camaraderie.
+These events are an opportunity to grow the Moms Work network as well as strengthen the connections that are made in the support group.
+17 moms and 20 children joined us in spite of the day's threat of rain.
+We enjoyed a delicious picnic dinner with sandwiches and snacks and moms were able to chat while their kids made new friends on the playground.

 Heather Visnesky She/Her